nazartm/cheatsheet/postresql.md

 	GRANT ALL ON SCHEMA public TO postgres;
     GRANT ALL ON SCHEMA public TO public;
 	select 'drop table "' || tablename || '" cascade;' from pg_tables where schemaname = 'public';

+Turn on timing:

+    \timing on

+Analyze using:

+    EXPLAIN ANALYZE
+    SELECT * from books;